mantl/mantl/docs/bare-metal/README.md

 partioning these types of drives you will be asked if you want to create a `primary` partion or a `extended` partition.
 You will need to make it a `primary` partition.

-Additionally.
-If you hang on TASK "lvm | create volume group" then you will have to apply the patch https://github.com/ansible/ansible-modules-extras/issues/1504 the file you need to do this to is in mantl base directory /library/lvg.py

-Do all the computers to this point.
+Additionally, if you have a MS-DOS partioned drive you may have to run the following patch https://github.com/ansible/ansible-modules-extras/issues/1504 against the file /Library/lvg.py.
+If during the ansible run (as described in the section "Run It!" below) the run hangs on task "lvm | create volume group" then you will need to follow the instructions in issue 1504.

 ## Creating Your Inventory